disclaimer

 How to Expunge Criminal Records in Pennsylvania

 To obtain these records, interested persons may fill out a form and mail it to the address specified in the form.
 The form should be enclosed with a copy of a government-issued identity document, a legal affidavit if necessary, and a fee of $20 in certified check or money order.
-Criminal records requested will be received via mail.
+Criminal records are typically received via mail.

 Upon the acquisition of the records, interested persons may proceed to submit a petition form to the location of the court of common pleas where the conviction happened.
 Filing fees may differ in different county areas.
 The court notifies the district attorney within 10 days of petition filing.
-The district attorney typically has 30 days to object in which a court hearing follows and a judge gives a verdict.
-If there are no objections from the district attorney, the petition to seal records will be granted and all criminal agencies will be notified.
+The district attorney typically has 30 days to object, in which a court hearing follows and a judge gives a verdict.
+If there are no objections from the district attorney, the petition to seal records is typically granted, and all criminal agencies are typically notified.

 Do Sealed Records Show up In Pennsylvania Background Checks?